PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

         3. Because the outer loop of the steady-state solution only has five variables, there are only five error functions to minimize or set to zero.
 We use a root-finder and its corresponding Newton method for the updating the guesses of the outer-loop variables because it works well and is faster than the bisection method described in the previous step.
 The `OG-Core` code has the option to use either the bisection method or the root fining method to updated the outer-loop variables.
 The root finding algorithm is generally faster but is less robust than the bisection method in the previous step.

 Under alternative model configurations, the solution algorithm changes slightly.
 For example, when `baseline = False`, one need not solve for the $factor$, as it is determined in the baseline model solution.
 When `budget_balance = True`, the guess of $\overline{TR}$ in the outer loop is replaced by the guess of $\bar{Y}$ and transfers are determined a residual from the government budget constraint given revenues and other spending policy.
 When `baseline_spending = True`, $\overline{TR}$ is determined from the baseline model solution and not updated in the outer loop described above.
+In this case, $\bar{Y}$ becomes an outer loop variable.

 (SecSSeqlbResults)=
 ### Steady-state results: default specification